 1880 TO 1899: THE VILLAGE

-1880: The first unofficial greeter (*8) – Joe Lucas arrived from Portugal.
-He greeted stagecoach visitors from Santa Ana and El Toro carrying a trident fishing spear as if he were Neptune.
-Old Joe Lucas stayed in Laguna beach for for 28 years and died in 1908.
+1880: The first unofficial greeter – Joe Lucas arrived from Portugal.
+He greeted stagecoach visitors from Santa Ana and El Toro while carrying a trident fishing spear as if he were Neptune.
+Old Joe Lucas stayed in Laguna Beach for 28 years and died in 1908.

 1880s: Oldest homes – Three of Laguna’s oldest homes remaining today were built in the 1880s: 154 Pearl St. (1883), 411 Arroyo Chico (1884), and (1897– Cope House) 412 Glenneyre Street.

-1887: Pier (*6) – It was built at Arch Beach for the Emma Schooner.
-Over the years, two other piers came and went at Main Beach and a fourth at Aliso Pier – the latest to go from storms in 1998.
+1887: Pier (*6) was built at Arch Beach for the Emma Schooner.
+Over the years, two other piers came and went at Main Beach and a fourth at Aliso Pier – the latest to go from storms was in 1998.

-1888: Subdivision (*8) – A stagecoach line via Laguna Canyon connected with the railroad at Irvine Old Town.
+1888: Subdivision (*8) – A stagecoach line via Laguna Canyon connected with the railroad in El Toro.

-1888-1890: Economic Crash (*6, *7) – Real estate bust caused many early settlers to move away.
+1888-1890: Economic Crash (*6, *7) – A real estate bust caused many early settlers to move away.
 Some even took their buildings with them.

-1895: Laguna Beach Hotel and Isch General Store (*6, *7) – Inland visitors came to escape the heat.
+1895: Laguna Beach Hotel, Isch General Store, and Isch-Warling Livery Stable (*6, *7) – Inland visitors came to escape the heat.

 1900 TO 1909: THE ARTISTS